Success probability of the Babai estimators for box-constrained integer linear models: Success Probabilities of the Babai estimators

-From the proof for \eqref{e:pob}, we observe that the formula holds no matter what distribution of $\hbx$ is over the box $\mathcal{B}$.
-Furthermore, the formula is identical to the one for the success probability of the ordinary Babai estimator $\x^\sOB$ when $\hbx$ in the linear model \eqref{e:lm0} is deterministic and is not subject to any box constraint, see \cite{ChaWX13}.
+From the proof of \eqref{e:pob}, we observe that the formula holds no matter what distribution of $\hbx$ is over the box $\mathcal{B}$.
+Furthermore, the formula is identical to the one for the success probability of the ordinary Babai estimator $\x^\sOB$ when $\hbx$ in \eqref{e:lm0} is deterministic and is not subject to any box constraint; for more details, see \cite{ChaWX13}.

-The following result shows the relation between $P^\sBB$ and $P^\sOB$. \begin{corollary} Under the same assumption as in Theorem \ref{t:pmfpb},
+The following result shows the relationship between $P^\sBB$ and $P^\sOB$. \begin{corollary} Under the same assumption as in Theorem \ref{t:pmfpb},

 \end{corollary}